Audio-to-Blog/webaudioblog/README.md

 Amazon Transcribe is used to transcribe the user's conversation/interview to text.
 The model is efficient and capable of text inferences based on input audio it receives.
 You can find details of Amazon Transcribe [here](https://aws.amazon.com/pm/transcribe/?gclid=CjwKCAjwxLKxBhA7EiwAXO0R0K6QsdXV2XsDvlKZim3tfYUJRmjjIXDTcCbMHlZT-MEk5SGwjxCDpxoC6OoQAvD_BwE&trk=aae0a267-33fa-4d21-a4d5-30b7b3fd731e&sc_channel=ps&ef_id=CjwKCAjwxLKxBhA7EiwAXO0R0K6QsdXV2XsDvlKZim3tfYUJRmjjIXDTcCbMHlZT-MEk5SGwjxCDpxoC6OoQAvD_BwE:G:s&s_kwcid=AL!4422!3!648922763916!e!!g!!amazon%20transcription!19597968945!143908652045)

 #### Rust Web Service for Model Inferences
-A web service in Rust is developed such that it automatically stores the user's audio file in an AWS S3 bucket.
+The web service, developed in Rust, automatically stores the user's audio file in an AWS S3 bucket.
 The /process API request automatically calls an AWS Step Function, which takes the file from the S3 bucket, transcribes it using AWS Transcribe, creates a blog using GPT-4 and calls a callback POST request to communicate the final blog back to the web service.
+The web service continously polls the callback until the blog is ready.

-#### Containerization and Kubernetes
+#### Containerization and Kubernetes and CI/CD Pipeline
-The Rust web service using Docker preparing it for deployment.
-The containerized service is deploted a Kubernetes cluster, specifically [AWS ECS](https://aws.amazon.com/ecs/).
+The Rust web service uses Docker to prepare it for deployment.
+The containerized service is deployed on Kubernetes cluster, specifically [AWS ECS](https://aws.amazon.com/ecs/).

-#### CI/CD Pipeline
 Github Actions continuous integration and continuous deployment (CI/CD) pipeline is used automate the testing, building, and deployment of the web service.
+This framework support rapid iteration and deployment of changes to the service and has been rigorously tested by our team.

+#### Monitoring and Metrics
+We enable Amazon CloudWatch on our AWS Lambda functions for log group creation, log streams, and log events.
+For debugging with rust web service, we augment our code with dense tracing and console outputs.
+We keep track of metrics through the respective services' AWS portals.

+## Demo Video

 ## Deployment (Local)